pypi/warehouse/docs/development/getting-started.rst

 .. note::

-    In development mode, the official logos are replaced with placeholders due to copyright.

     On Firefox, the logos might show up as black rectangles due to  the *Content Security Policy* used and an implementation bug in Firefox (see `this bug report <https://bugzilla.mozilla.org/show_bug.cgi?id=1262842>`_